-Jaguar's XE is about to receive some updates as evidenced by the recent sighting of camouflaged prototypes in California's Death Valley.
+Jaguar's XE is about to receive some updates, as evidenced by the recent sighting of camouflaged prototypes.

 The updates are expected to be introduced on a 2020 XE due in showrooms in the second half of next year.

 The XE is an impressive package thanks to its punchy engines, low center of gravity, and lightweight aluminum platform.
-However, this hasn't translated into sales as Jaguar managed to move just 9,300 examples nationwide in 2018.
-That isn't entirely the car's fault though as sedan sales have been on the decline.
+However, this hasn't translated into sales as Jaguar managed to move just 9,300 examples nationwide in 2017 and 2018's numbers are looking even lower.
+That isn't entirely the car's fault, since sedan sales in general have been on the decline.

 In terms of powertrains, we could see a hybrid option, likely a mild hybrid setup, as part of Jaguar Land Rover's plan to electrify the full lineup by 2020.
 Unfortunately it doesn't appear that Jaguar has any plans to drop in its 5.0-liter supercharged V-8 in any XE variant beyond the limited-edition SV Project 8.